Ringling Bros. and Barnum & Bailey Circus: Feld family

 The post-war prosperity enjoyed by the rest of the nation was not shared by the circus as crowds dwindled and costs increased.
 Public tastes, influenced by the movies and television, abandoned the circus, which gave its last performance under the big top in Pittsburgh, Pennsylvania, on July 16, 1956.
 An article in Life magazine reported that "a magical era had passed forever".
 In 1956, when John Ringling North and Arthur Concello moved the circus from a tent show to an indoor operation, Irvin Feld was one of several promoters hired to work the advance for select dates.
 Irvin Feld and his brother, Israel Feld, had already made a name for themselves marketing and promoting D.C. area rock and roll shows.
 In 1959, Ringling Bros. started wintering in Venice, Florida.

-In late 1967, Irvin Feld, Israel Feld, and Judge Roy Mark Hofheinz of Texas, together with backing from Richard C. Blum, the founder of Blum Capital, bought the company outright from North and the Ringling family interests for $8 million at a ceremony at Rome's Colosseum.
+In late 1967, Irvin Feld, Israel Feld, and Judge Roy Mark Hofheinz of Texas, together with backing from Richard C. Blum, the founder of Blum Capital, bought the company outright from North and the Ringling family interests for $8,000,000 (equal to $ today) at a ceremony at Rome's Colosseum.
 Irvin Feld immediately began making changes to improve the quality and profitability of the show.
 Irvin got rid of the freak show so as not to capitalize on others' deformations and to become more family oriented.
 He got rid of the more routine acts.